thetechwala/The-Wala-Journey-Begins/Solutions to easy problems.md

 # The-Wala-Journey-Begins
-Starting the journey with some easy solutions and problems
+Below are solutions for some easy problems

 1) Creating a function that counts the number of syllables a word has.
 Each syllable is separated with a dash -.